Efficient Computation of Voronoi Diagrams Using Point-in-Cell Tests: Results and Applications

-Furthermore, by fixing the number of sites ($n=50$K), we compare the performance of three methods against the number of domain triangles/tetrahedra, their timing curves are presented in Fig.~\ref{fig:region-time}, where the domains are a triangular surface mesh (left) and a tetrahedral mesh (right), with site distributions being random (top) and uniform (bottom), respectively.
-This comparison reaffirms the superior performance of our method, since these curves exhibit a similar trend to that in Fig.~\ref{fig:time-vnb}: the \textit{k}NN-based method is the most time-consuming in the 3D case with random sites, while the DT-based method performs worst in other scenarios.
-In contrast, our method consistently requires the least time.
+Furthermore, by fixing the number of sites ($n=50$K), we compare the performance of three methods against the number of domain simplices, their runtime curves are presented in Fig.~\ref{fig:region-time}, where the domains are a triangular mesh (left) and a tetrahedral mesh (right), and the site distributions are white noise (top) and blue noise (bottom), respectively.
+This comparison reaffirms the superior performance of our method, since these curves exhibit a similar trend to that in Fig.~\ref{fig:time-vnb}: the \textit{k}NN-based method is the most time-consuming in the 3D case with randomly generated sites, while the DT-based method performs worst in other scenarios.
+In contrast, our method consistently consumes the least time.